vyvyd/excel-read-with-boot/README.md

 ### Phase 2

-- [ ] Convert the excel format to take an list of ISBNs
+- [X] Convert the excel format to take an list of ISBNs
-  - [ ] README changes for DB schema
+  - [X] README changes for DB schema
+  - [ ] Upload a list of ISBNs that create new 'job' entries
 - [ ] Use a backend-job setup to fetch book details from ISBN + write to DB
 - [ ] Display a final list of books with details
 - [ ] Display progressive update on UI when fetching book details